hQamonky/YtMusicDownloader/README.md

 You can also use the `docker kill` command, refer to the docker documentation for more information on that.
 # Update
 Unfortunately, there is no "simple" update process, you basically have to do the whole installation process again :)
 Well not everything actually, you already have installed docker and setup the container.
 So depending on the update, might not need to rebuild the docker container.
 **Be aware that the following steps might (normally should not) overwrite your data.
-If you don't want to lose it, make a backup of ytMusicDownloader.db and of configuration.json in ~/qmk/YtMusicDownloader/src/.**
+If you don't want to lose it, make a backup of ytMusicDownloader.db and of configuration.json from ~/qmk/YtMusicDownloader/src/.**
 > 1. Go to project folder: `cd ~/qmk/YtMusicDownloader`
 > 2. Update the project from GitHub: `git pull`
 > 3. Restart your container: `sudo docker restart container qmk_ymd`